-There are eight primitive data types supported by Java.
-Primitive data types are predefined by the language and named by a key word.
-Let us now look into detail about the eight primitive data types.
+There are eight primitive datatypes supported by Java.
+Primitive datatypes are predefined by the language and named by a keyword.
+Let us now look into the eight primitive data types in detail.

-Byte data type is a 8-bit signed two's complement integer.
+Byte data type is an 8-bit signed two's complement integer

 Minimum value is -128 (-2^7)